Reidond/hometree/docs/cli.md

 ### secret
 ```
-hometree secret add <path>
+hometree secret add <path> [--no-purge]
 hometree secret refresh [<path>...]
 hometree secret status [--show-paths]
 hometree secret rekey
 ```
 - `add`: enables secrets, records a rule, writes ciphertext sidecar (`<path><suffix>` by default), updates ignores/excludes, stages the ciphertext.
+If the file was previously committed as plaintext, prompts to purge it from git history (requires `git-filter-repo`).
+Use `--no-purge` to skip.
 Requires plaintext to exist and age recipients to be configured.
 - `refresh`: re-encrypts sidecars (optionally filtered).
 Errors if secrets are disabled.
 Stages updated ciphertexts.
 - `status`: reports `in-sync`, `drift`, `missing-plaintext`, `missing-ciphertext`, or `decrypt-error` per rule; redacts paths unless `--show-paths`.
 - `rekey`: re-encrypts all secrets with current recipients.
 Requires secrets enabled and identity files for decryption.